quangbinh113/Adversarial_Attack/README.md

 The 'AdversarialAttack' folder contains code related to adversarial attacks on deep learning models, particularly face detection models.
 Various attack techniques like FGSM,  Adding noise to the face after face detection are implemented to generate adversarial examples for the face detection model.
 ### 2.1  Adding noise to the face after face detection
-In the folder AttacksAdversarial,  run
+In the folder AttacksAdversarial,  put the image in the folder data/inference_image and run !python3 inference.py
 ### 2.2  FGSM
 In the folder AttacksAdversarial , run the file fgsm-attack.ipynb